Esp32forth-org/peterforth/speaks/readme.md

 3) Compile and upload to your ESP32forth as usual

-4) Electric part  you can  listen with an earphone plugged into ADC output of ESP32forth on PIN D25 or use  an active speaker with MIKE input.  you can plug directly GND and D25. or you can install a low pass filter with a 1K resistor and a 10mF cap.
+4) Electric part  you can  listen with an earphone plugged into DAC output of the ESP32  on PIN D25.
+Or use  an active speaker with MIKE input.  you can plug directly GND and D25. or you can install a low pass filter with a 1K resistor and a 10mF cap.
 I tested both and both worked well with my speakers.

 5) When everything is plugged in , and Esp32forth starts fresh you can begin testing  from the forth command line  some of the new words